FAIRHOPE MIDDLE SCHOOL

-Summer assignments for all advanced classes are listed below.
-They are all due on the first day of school.
+Advanced English Language Arts summer assignments are listed below.
+They are due on the first day of school.
 No late summer assignments will be accepted.
 For students who do not have access to the internet or a printer, the Fairhope public library has a

 desktop computer and a coin operated printer that can be used to

 download the assignments and print them at cost to the student.

 2017 Summer Assignments: (To Be Posted in May 2017)